kri-pa08/Animated-Coffee-Shop-Website/README.md

-Antedcoffee shop website with HTML CSS and JavaScript
+Aniedcoffee shop website with HTML CSS and JavaScript